-Deepinder Singh Mayell is the Executive Director of the James H. Binger Center for New Americans and Director of the Center’s Education and Outreach Program.
-Mayell works closely with Center faculty, staff and law firm and non-profit partners to develop, implement and resource Center programs.
-Mayell provides leadership and management for the Center’s administrative and programmatic operations.
+Deepinder Singh Mayell was the Executive Director of the James H. Binger Center for New Americans and Director of the Center’s Education and Outreach Program.
+Mayell worked closely with Center faculty, staff and law firm and non-profit partners to develop, implement and resource Center programs.
+Mayell provided leadership and management for the Center's administrative and programmatic operations.

 Before coming to the Law School, Mayell was the director of the Refugee & Immigrant Program at The Advocates for Human Rights in Minneapolis.
 In that role, he directed the organization’s legal services program and provided representation to asylum seekers at all levels of litigation.
 Mayell led the organization’s national asylum law project, which supported pro bono attorneys representing asylum seekers throughout the United States.
 At The Advocates, Mayell supported the Center by serving as co-counsel in asylum litigation before the U.S. Supreme Court, as a co-organizer of numerous educational programs for law students and volunteer lawyers, and through his frequent appearances as a guest lecturer at clinical seminars.

 Mayell spent several years as a staff attorney with Merrimack Valley Legal Services in Massachusetts, where he represented victims of domestic violence in family, immigration, and housing proceedings.
 Mayell served on the Massachusetts Race Equity Coalition and was a member of the Massachusetts Legal Services Retention Task Force, convened by the Massachusetts Legal Assistance Corporation to address diminishing diversity in legal aid organizations across the state.